 - Add the egg to the remaining (three-quarters) flour mixture and stir thoroughly until completely combined and ‘damp’-looking.

-- Press this mixture into the bottom of the baking tin with the back of a spoon or your hands.
+- Press this mixture into the bottom of the baking tin with the back of a spoon.

 - Bake the base in the oven for 15 minutes.